Nishit0910/The-Spice/README.md

 Phone number and email

-Social media handles (Instagram, Facebook, Twitter, etc.)
+Social media handles

-🛠️ Technologies Used
+🛠️ Tech Stack

-HTML5 – Structure and content
+HTML5 – Page structure

-CSS3 – Styling and layout
+CSS3 – Styling and responsiveness

-JavaScript (ES6) – Interactivity and form validation
+JavaScript – Interactivity and validation

+🚀 Getting Started

+Open the project folder

+Run Restaurant.html in your browser

+🔮 Future Improvements

+Backend integration for bookings and orders

+Payment gateway integration

+User authentication

+Admin dashboard

+Database support

+🤝 Contributing

+Contributions are welcome!
+Feel free to fork the repository and submit a pull request.